raven42/dotfiles/.vim/README.md

 P              - Open the selected tag in the preview window.
 ```

+### Tagbar Cheatsheet Format
-> Note: there is also a custom ctags definition for `.cheat` files (cheatsheets).
+Note: there is also a custom ctags definition for `.cheat` files (cheatsheets).
 This uses the same syntax as described in the [cheatsheet-folding](https://github.com/raven42/dotfiles/tree/master/.vim#cheatsheet-folding) section.
 An example can be seen here:

 ```
 ##### Header 1 #####